jonatan-kazmierczak/articles/pandemic-2020.md

-# Why the Coronavirus disease pandemic will last over 3.5 years ?
+# Will the Coronavirus disease pandemic last over 3.5 years ?

-Unusual worldwide realities which started in year 2020, called *[Coronavirus disease (COVID-19) pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)*, will last over 3.5 years.
-These *realities* mean:
+Unusual worldwide situation which started in year 2020, called *[Coronavirus disease (COVID-19) pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)*, will very likely last over 3.5 years.
+It includes:
 * taking away known regularity of life
 * devastation of the world economy

-Why will they last over 3.5 years?
-Because this is (the most likely) meaning of the prophecy written in the Bible, in the Book of Daniel.
+This situation is most likely the fulfillment of very important prophecy written in the Bible, in the Book of Daniel.

 ## The prophecy
-The Book of Daniel, [chapter 12](https://biblehub.com/niv/daniel/12.htm), verses [11](https://biblehub.com/daniel/12-11.htm)-[12](https://biblehub.com/daniel/12-12.htm), say:
+The Book of Daniel, [chapter 12](https://biblehub.com/niv/daniel/12.htm), verses [11](https://biblehub.com/daniel/12-11.htm) (including all alternative translations) and [12](https://biblehub.com/daniel/12-12.htm), say:
 > And from the time the
 > continuance / constant / ellipt / regular / sacrifice
 > is